imazen/resizer/readme.md

 ## What Might Be Wrong

 To get support or use this guide, make sure you get the detailed error message from visiting the image URL directly.
-This guide cannot offer a solution to a generic 500 error, 404 error, or a "broken image icon", as those symptoms are far to generic to be useful.
+This guide cannot offer a solution to a generic 500 error, 404 error, or a "broken image icon", as those symptoms are far too generic to be useful.

 If this page doesn't resolve your issue, [visit the Support page](http://www.imageresizing.net/support) for information about the bug bounty and free support requirements.